Google Analytics

 Fire events to your Google Analytics account from the chatbot flow.

-Google Analytics is an analytics tracking tool built by Google which websites use to track the visitor behaviour.
+Google Analytics(GA) is an analytics tracking tool built by Google used by businesses to track their website traffic behaviour.

 Measurement ID